Skip to main content

 Allow Google authentication for team membersEnables team members to log in using a Google account.

-Restrict login to only allow to Google authenticationRequires new users to accept an invitation and sign up with a Google account that exactly matches the email address that was invited to the team.
+Restrict login to only allow to Google authenticationRequires new users to accept an invitation and sign up with a Google account that exactly matches the email address used in the invitation.
 The email address can be a gmail.com address or user from another domain, but it must match the email address from the invitation exactly.
 Disabling this setting requires users to accept the invitation by creating a username and password (or use the SAML workflow).

-Excluding some teams that restrict end users to use only Security Assertion Markup Language (SAML) or require two-factor authentication (2FA), existing end users can seamlessly sign into an account that exactly matches their Google Workspace (formerly GSuite) email address.
-However, Google authentication only matches existing user accounts, so for users who have signed up using task-based email addresses (such as [email protected]), you can continue to use email/password to sign in, invite your normal email address to your team, or contact support to change your email address.
+Existing end users can sign in to an account that matches their Google Workspace (formerly GSuite) email address.
+This applies to all teams except those that restrict end users to SAML or require two-factor authentication (2FA).
+However, Google authentication only matches existing user accounts.
+For users with task-based email addresses (such as [email protected]), you can sign in with email/password or invite your regular email address to join the team.
+You can also contact support to change your email address.
 For more information about task-based email addresses, see Create task-specific email addresses in the Google Support site.

 Limitations

 Google authentication is not entirely compatible with Replicated two-factor authentication (2FA) implementation because Google authentication bypasses account-based 2FA, relying on your Google Authentication instead.
-However, the vendor portal continues to enforce 2FA on all email/password-based authentication, even for the same user, if both options are enabled.
+However, the Vendor Portal continues to enforce 2FA on all email/password-based authentication, even for the same user, if you enable both options.

 Managing Team Members